 Pearl River Revitalization Plan

-This project aims to reconnect Jackson to the Pearl River through public access points, park and trail networks, and modern, ecological flood control solutions.
+The Pearl River Revitalization Project reconnects Jackson to the Pearl River through new public access points, integrated park and trail networks, and ecological flood management strategies.

-• This project plan was developed by the Pearl River Revitalization Coalition in collaboration with TREE Urban Design + Landscape Architecture.
-It builds upon the Alternative D1 Flood Control footprint, originally proposed by Mendrop Engineering and the Rankin-Hinds Flood Control District, and presented by the U.S. Army Corps of Engineers.
+• The Pearl River Revitalization Plan was developed by the Pearl River Revitalization Coalition in collaboration with TREE Urban Design + Landscape Architecture and project partners.
+It builds upon the Alternative D1 flood control framework proposed by Mendrop Engineering and the Rankin-Hinds Flood Control District and presented by the U.S. Army Corps of Engineers.

-A key feature of the plan is the creation of a connected network of trails and parks that link the Pearl River to nearby neighborhoods via existing creek systems.
-These green corridors will allow residents to access the river on foot or by bike while introducing green infrastructure that filters and detains stormwater runoff before it enters the Pearl River, improving water quality and ecological function.
+A central component of the framework is a connected network of parks, trails, and greenways that link the Pearl River to surrounding neighborhoods through existing creek systems.
+These corridors expand access to the river by foot and bicycle while incorporating green infrastructure that filters and detains stormwater before it enters the Pearl River, improving water quality and strengthening ecological function.

-• Full Flood Control Project: Encompassing 1,500 acres
+• Regional Flood Control Framework: approximately 1,500 acres

-• Downtown Jackson View: Focusing on 500 acres within the city core
+• Downtown Jackson Focus Area: approximately 500 acres

-• Riverfront Park Concept: A 150-acre park reimagined atop a capped former landfill
+• Riverfront Park Concept: a 150-acre public landscape envisioned atop a capped former landfill

 • 2023 - Ongoing